Smith's red rock hare: Description

 The Smith's red rock hare is the smallest member of the genus Pronolagus, measuring 43 to 65 cm in length from head to tail, having a 5 to 11 cm long bushy, dark to reddish brown tail with a black tip, and weighing 1.3 to 2 kg.
 The upperparts and gular collar are reddish brown in color.
 The ears are grey, measuring 6 to 10 cm in length, and the hindfeet measure 7.5 to 10 cm in length.
 It has a brownish forehead, with greyish buff cheeks.
 The sides of the face are gray, and the nuchal patch is reddish brown.
 It has pinkish buff coloured underparts, and some white in the mid-line of the abdomen.
 The hind legs and rump are bright reddish brown.
 It has warm, brown, grizzled, thicker hairs at the back of the body, and white to tawny, thinner underfur.
 The feet pads are covered by dense, greasy fur.
 The digits and claws are short and broad, and the limbs are russet, and the frontal bone measures almost the same as the snout.
 Possibly due to its diet, its flesh is aromatic.

 It is similar to the Jameson's red rock hare (P. randensis) which has shorter ears and a longer tail, and the Hewitt's red rock hare (P. saundersiae) which has a shorter snout bone than the frontal bone.
 (The latter is regarded as P. r. saundersiae by some authorities.)

 Distribution and habitat

 The Smith's red rock hare is native to Africa, found in parts of Kenya (Rift Valley), Lesotho, Malawi, eastern Zimbabwe, South Africa (Northern Cape, Free State, and North West), Tanzania, and Zambia.
-It is believed to no longer be present in Namibia.
 It occurs on rocky slopes and tops of rocky outcrops, in stony countries where grass, rocks, and bush are intermingled.
 It inhabits ravines with boulders, hillsides, slabs of stones, and rock creaks which provide cover from predators.